-Assuming a PBL of 1 km, photochemistry removed methanol, acetaldehyde, and acetone at -3, -8, and $-0.2 \,\mu\text{molesm}^{-2} \,d^{-1}$.
-In comparison, we measured daytime 25 emission rates on the order of 200, 20, 40 μ moles m-2 d-1 for these compounds, respectively.
-For all three OVOCs, changes in emissions often did not correspond to changes in their PBL loadings.
-In addition to advection, a part of this apparent imbalance may be explained by the significant horizontal turbulent transport along the mean wind direction ($\overline{u'C'}$), which was usually on the same order as the vertical flux.
+For all three OVOCs, changes in emissions did not always correspond to changes in their mixing ratios.
+In addition to advection, a part of this apparent imbalance may be explained by the significant horizontal turbulent transport along the mean wind direction $(\overline{u'C'})$, which was usually on the same order as the vertical flux.
 Compared to the cospectrum of the vertical flux, that of the horizontal turbulent flux was shifted towards lower frequencies, as shown in Fig. 14.
-The non-zero $\overline{u'C'}$ implies substantial horizontal flux divergence as a result of spatial inhomogeneity, which leads to additional variance in concentration.
+The nonzero $\overline{u'C'}$ implies substantial horizontal flux divergence as a result of spatial inhomogeneity, which leads to additional variance in mixing ratio.
 Such natural variability not only contributes to the random flux sampling error in the vertical and necessitates a longer averaging time (Blomquist et al., 2012), but also could potentially bias the EC measurement judging from studies of sensible heat (Panin et al., 1998; Raabe et al., 2002).